Import APIs

 During the import, API Security Audit automatically checks that the API definition is a valid OpenAPI definition and provides a score that reflects the quality of the API.
 For more details on Security Audit, see API Security Audit.

 You can also import APIs directly from your CI/CD pipeline so that any APIs in your project are automatically added to 42Crunch Platform as well.
-For more details, see CI/CD integrations.
+For more details, see CI/CD integration.

 View APIs